 There is a huge amount of excitement about the Metaverse among wealthy investors and big tech firms, and no-one wants to be left behind if it turns out to be the future of the internet.
 Considered by many as the next internet, the Metaverse brings a new concept for blending physical and digital worlds.
 The social media giant, Facebook, changed its name to ‘Meta,’ and the discussions about Metaverse have not stopped since.

 There is currently a feeling that for the first time, the technology is nearly ready, with advancements in VR gaming and connectivity coming close to what might be needed.
 Virtual Reality (VR), is now a reality and commercially available headsets of decent quality exist, including standalone wireless devices like the Quest 2 developed by Oculus.
-Facebook’s purchase of Oculus in 2014 was an early indication of where Zuckerberg thought his business might be headed.
+Facebook’s purchase of Oculus in 2014 was an early indication of where Zuckerberg thought his business might be headed

 Another is the blockchain, the barely comprehensible and energy-hungry technology that has made cryptocurrencies and NFTs possible.
 NFTs (Non-Fungible Tokens), which have become an obsession for crypto enthusiasts, salesmen, suggestible executives, and some parts of the art world over the last year or so, could enable the ownership of virtual items and real estate within the Metaverse.